Nezafati/snowboot/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs, or NOTEs.
+There were no ERRORs or WARNINGs.

+There is 1 NOTE:

-* This is the packages first submission.
+* New submission.

 ## Downstream dependencies
 Currently, there are no downstream dependencies for this package.